WGLab/CancerVar/README.md

     python3.6 ./CancerVar.py  -b hg19 -i your_input  --input_type=VCF  -o your_output
     python3.6 ./CancerVar.py  -b hg19 -i example/FDA_hg19.av -o example/FDA
 ```
+The clinical interpretation results are in the ouput file of **"*.cancervar"**,  the column of **"CancerVar: CancerVar and Evidence"** is the evidence and final interpretation.

 ## OPAI(step 2)